fergiemcdowall/virtual-forage/README.md

 ##Operation

 1. `vagrant up` - gets your virtual box up and running.
-May take a long time to download stuff the first time you run it
+May take a long time to download stuff the first time you run it (Ubuntu is the standard OS)
+2. `vagrant up` - runs installation scripts for your virtual machine
-2. `vagrant ssh` - ssh into your virtual machine (Ubuntu is the out of the box standard).
+3. `vagrant ssh` - ssh into your virtual machine.
-3. `npm install` - set up norch on your virtual box (the Norch maintainers are still discussing what the best way to do this is)
+4. `npm install` - set up norch on your virtual box (the Norch maintainers are still discussing what the best way to do this is)

 __Note:__ when starting Norch insde a Vagrant VM you must specify the norch home directory, see Commandline options.
 The norch home directory cannot be in a shared folder.